carbon-language/carbon-lang/docs/design/variadics.md

 Type deduction for a tuple pattern proceeds in four steps:

 1. Deduce the arity of the variadic pattern segment.
-2. Adjust the shape of the scrutinee so that each singular pattern segment corresponds to a singular scrutinee segment.
-3. Adjust the shape of the pattern so that each remaining scrutinee segment corresponds to a pattern segment with the same arity.
+2. Rewrite the pattern so that it has the same shape as the scrutinee.
-4. Deduce the representative of each pattern segment from the corresponding scrutinee segment.
+3. Deduce the kernel of each pattern segment from the corresponding scrutinee segment.

+FIXME: new approach:
+1. Maximally merge parameters
+2. Maximally merge arguments
+3. Deal with singular argument/parameter pairs
+4. Either the parameters or the arguments must consist of one variadic segment

-Steps 1 and 4 are deduction steps: they apply information from the scrutinee type to infer the unknown properties of the pattern type.
-Steps 2 and 3 do not perform deduction; instead, they structurally transform the two types while preserving semantic equality (using the algebraic rules defined [earlier](#tuple-type-equality-and-segment-algebra)).
-The purpose of those steps is to enable the deduction in step 4, which is valid only if each segment of the pattern is guaranteed to match every element of the corresponding scrutinee segment.
-Step 2 ensures that property for the singular pattern segments, and step 3 ensures it for the variadic pattern segment.
+Steps 1 and 3 are deduction steps: they apply information from the scrutinee type to infer the unknown properties of the pattern type.
+Step 2 does not perform deduction; instead, it structurally transform the pattern type while preserving semantic equality (using the algebraic rules defined [earlier](#tuple-type-equality-and-segment-algebra)).
+The purpose of step 2 is to enable the deduction in step 3, which is valid only if each segment of the pattern is guaranteed to match every element of the corresponding scrutinee segment.

 #### Step 1: Arity deduction